 His poetry, essays, and fiction have appeared in The Kenyon Review, The Southern Review, New England Review, TriQuarterly, Crazyhorse, Gulf Coast, Copper Nickel, and many other journals, as well as in a number of anthologies, including Common Wealth: Contemporary Poets of Virginia (University of Virginia Press).
 Among other awards for his writing, he's the recipient of the Robert Penn Warren Award from New England Writers (judged by poet Rosanna Warren), grants from the Virginia Commission for the Arts, and fellowships from the Ucross Foundation and the Virginia Center for the Creative Arts.

-Donovan is Professor of English at Virginia Commonwealth University & teaches in its graduate creative writing program, where he's often served as the Director of Creative Writing, and he is Senior Editor for Blackbird: an online journal of literature and the arts.
+Donovan is Professor of English at Virginia Commonwealth University & teaches in its graduate creative writing program, where he's often served as the Director of Creative Writing, and he's a Founding Editor of Blackbird: an online journal of literature and the arts.

 He holds a Ph.D. from Binghamton University, an M.A. from the University of Utah, and a B.A. from the University of Missouri-Columbia.